lightblueseas/model-data/README.md

 # Overview

-The model-data project provides classes for modeling objects and model binding.
-The model-data project is ispired from model pattern of the [wicket project](https://wicket.apache.org/) and most classes have been forked and modified.
+The model-data module library provides classes for modeling objects and model binding.
+The model-data project is inspired from the model of the [wicket project](https://wicket.apache.org/) and most classes have been forked and modified.
+But wicket does not provide the model as a module library, instead it is embedded in the core module.
+So the model-data module library is indented to be used also in other ui projects that need the binding functionality without importing the whole wicket-core module library.

-Lombok is used for not generating boilerplate source code.

 > Please support this project by simply putting a Github <!-- Place this tag where you want the button to render. -->
 <a class="github-button" href="https://github.com/lightblueseas/model-data" data-icon="octicon-star" aria-label="Star lightblueseas/model-data on GitHub">Star ⭐</a>